 In this article we’ll explore secured business loans, what type of collateral may be appropriate, and what the likely charges are for this type of finance.

-What are the Requirements for a Business Loan?
+Criteria & Eligibility for a Business Loan?

 Of course all lenders have their own specifics, but the preliminary criteria all providers are going to need is a healthy level of monthly turnover.